 Remove them from the oven and drizzle the honey butter cinnamon sauce and serve!

 Directions for Honey Butter Cinnamon Sweet Potato Fries in the oven:

 Cut the fries up as I mentioned earlier.
-In a bowl, but some oil and salt on them.
+In a bowl, put some oil and salt on them.
 Give them a good mix.
-Empty them onto a greased or parchment lined baking sheet and roast them for 30 minutes at a temp of 425.
+Empty them onto a greased or parchment-lined baking sheet and roast them for 30 minutes at a temp of 425.
 Remember to flip them from time to time for even cooking and browning.
 When they are nicely browned, again, drizzle the hone butter cinnamon sauce on them, and serve!
-If you’re looking for an alternative sweet potato fries (or sweet potato yams recipe..lol), check out this one where Leslie -Ann from Pasta to Paleo gives 5 great tips on how to get crispy oven fried sweet potatoes, along with a great recipe!

 Also, if you have more sweet potatoes and want another super cute recipe to serve that’s unique, try these Maple Bacon Sweet Potato Boats!